 - Sweet potato

-- Other favourites include beets, celeriac, pears, green beans, peaches, apricots, frozen peas and spinach
+- Other favourites include beets, celeriac, peas, green beans, peaches, pears, apricots, frozen peas and spinach

 FAVOURITE HERBS & SPICES

-I have an extensive collection of dried herbs and spices but it’s not necessary to have every single spice and herb in the world to be a great cook.
+Herbs and spices have many health benefits and I like to have an extensive collection.
+It’s not necessary to have every single spice and herb in the world to be a great cook.
 Here is my selection of the most useful herbs and spices.
-Want to learn more about cooking with herbs and spices?
-Check out my Herbs & Spices eBook here.
+If you can only buy a few, here are my top 5 herbs and spices to use in cooking.

 - Fresh herbs – coriander/cilantro, parsley, basil and dill, fresh thyme is amazing.